d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 3. Assume the null hypothesis is true, and simulate or mathematically model a null distribution for the test statistic.

-4. Compare the observed test statistic to the null distribution to calculate a p-value
+4. Compare the observed test statistic to the null distribution to calculate a p-value.

 5. Make a conclusion based on the p-value and write the conclusion in context.